About the course

 - Research or working experience in any field may be an advantage.
 For clinical applicants, evidence of your employer's support will be required.

-- In exceptional circumstances, an applicant could be considered if they have substantial professional experience in a musculoskeletal-related field.
+- In exceptional circumstances, an applicant could be considered if they have substantial professional experience in a statistical/epidemiological-related field.

 - It would be expected that graduate applicants would be familiar with the recent published work of their proposed supervisor.